Canada–United States border: British Columbia

-British Columbia has two international borders with the United States: with the state of Alaska along BC's northwest, and with the contiguous United States along the southern edge of the province, including (west to east) Washington, Idaho, and Montana.
+British Columbia has two international borders with the United States: with the state of Alaska in the northwest and with the contiguous United States along the southern edge of the province, including (west to east) Washington, Idaho, and Montana.

-BC's Alaskan border, continuing from Yukon's, proceeds through the Saint Elias Mountains, followed by Mount Fairweather at (near the Fairweather Glacier), where the border heads northwestward towards the Coast Mountains.
+British Columbia's border with Alaska, continuing from Yukon's, proceeds through the Saint Elias Mountains, followed by Mount Fairweather at (near the Fairweather Glacier), where the border heads northwestward towards the Coast Mountains.
 At (near Skagway, Alaska), the border begins a general southeastward direction along the Coast Mountains.
 The border eventually reaches the Portland Canal and follows it outward to the Dixon Entrance, which takes the border down and out into the Pacific Ocean, terminating it upon reaching international waters.

-BC's border along the contiguous U.S. begins southwest of Vancouver Island and northwest of the Olympic Peninsula, at the terminus of international waters in the Pacific Ocean and the northwest corner of the American state of Washington.
+BC's (Canada) border along the contiguous U.S. begins southwest of Vancouver Island and northwest of the Olympic Peninsula, at the terminus of international waters in the Pacific Ocean and the northwest corner of the American state of Washington.
 It follows the Strait of Juan de Fuca eastward, turning northeastward to enter Haro Strait.
-The border follows the strait in a northward direction, but turns sharply eastward through Boundary Pass, separating the Canadian Gulf Islands from the American San Juan Islands.
+The border follows the strait in a northward direction but turns sharply eastward through Boundary Pass, separating the Canadian Gulf Islands from the American San Juan Islands.
 Upon reaching the Strait of Georgia, the border turns due north and then towards the northwest, bisecting the strait until the 49th parallel north.
-After making a sharp turn eastbound, the border follows this parallel across the Tsawwassen Peninsula, separating Point Roberts, Washington, from Delta, British Columbia, and continues into Alberta.
+After making a sharp turn eastbound, the border follows this parallel across the Tsawwassen Peninsula, separating Point Roberts, Washington from Delta, British Columbia, and continues into Alberta.